 The following are the heritage sites, grouped into recommended gateway cities.
-This will help you in the logistics (travel and accommodation) to go to the sites.
+This may help in planning on the logistics (travel and accommodation) of your journey.

 BELO HORIZONTE (CNF/PLU)